Make Your Yard a Robin Paradise With Right Food, Plants, and Water

 Another way I've discovered to attract Robins to feeders is to offer grape jelly in a shallow bowl or feeder.
 This is the one I use.
 Grape Jelly Feeder.

-Water is The Best Way to Attract Robins to Your Yard
+Water is The First Way to Get Their Attention

-Providing a source of water is one of the surest ways of attracting Robins to your backyard gardens.
+Providing a source of water is one of the surest ways of attracting these birds.
+I don't know another songbird that likes to bathe as much as the Robin.

 A birdbath will attract a wide variety of birds that don't normally visit your feeders.
 Keep the water and birdbath clean.